FidelityInternational/cicimages-tools/exercises/IaC/ansible/templating/README.md

 ## Introduction
-Being able to reuse code is a very important aspect to think about when writing it.
+Quite often configuration for servers is very similar baring a few environment specific value.

+It is common for servers performing the same functions to have near identical configuration with specific environment specific differences.
+Consistency between these environments is highly desirable as variations can lead to servers exhibiting different issues and becoming a maintenance nightmare.
+Maintaining duplicate configuration is a low tech solution that is prone to error.
+Templates that can be used stamp out configuration is an ideal solution in this situation.
+In this exercise we look at how to write templates in the Ansible..

 ## Learning Objectives
-Using ansible's templating features to make config reusable accross different servers.
+Using ansible's templating features to make config reusable across different servers.

 ## Required prequisite knowledge
 Basic knowledge of Ansible